Bnerj/bnerj.readme/README.md

 When I’m not coding or exploring tech, you can usually find me
 - 🎮 Gaming
 - 📺 Watching true crime shows
-- 🎨 Exploring creative outlet
+- 🎨 Exploring creative outlets

 ## 💡 Fun Facts About Me:
 - I absolutely despise bananas 🍌❌